 WET Cold Stratification VS DRY Cold Stratification

 Native milkweed seeds, coffee filters or paper towels, plates, plastic sandwich bags, food containers.

 2. Soak your filters

-After you have soaked them under the faucet, lay each filter out on a plate.
+After you have soaked a filter under the faucet, shake out excess water and lay it on a plate.

 3. Fold Your Seeds

 Place the seeds on the wet filter, then fold the filter over them so they stay inside.

 4. Bag your seeds